Why HR Should Conduct a Functional Audit

 For more information about conducting an HR Audit, join me on the HR Cruise on February 10-15 hosted by Ohio SHRM.

-One Response to “Why HR Should Conduct a Functional Audit”
+3 Responses to “Why HR Should Conduct a Functional Audit”

 Leave a Reply